kwamelaryea/kwame-site/content/pages/blog/index.md

   title:
     textAlign: center
 seo:
-  metaTitle: Blog - Demo site
+  metaTitle: Kwame - Blog - How We Think
-  metaDescription: >-
-    This is the blog of the demo site where we post about technology, product, and design.
+  metaDescription: A selection of articles breaking down our theories
-  socialImage: /images/img-placeholder.svg
+  socialImage: /images/Leonardo_Phoenix_10_A_breathtakingly_vivid_and_cinematic_photo_1.jpg
   type: Seo
 type: PostFeedLayout
 bottomSections: []